 Green Bay Packaging’s new recycled paper mill facility details

-Green Bay Packaging’s new recycled paper mill will replace a 71-year-old recycled paper machine in Green Bay, Brown County, Wisconsin.
+Green Bay Packaging’s new recycled paper mill replaced the 71-year-old recycled paper machine in Green Bay, Brown County, Wisconsin.
 The unit was built in 1947 and has been rebuilt three times before being closed.

-The paper mill will feature an old corrugated containers (OCC) plant, a bio-digester, and an automated dense roll storage distribution facility.
-It will be capable of producing environment-friendly and high-quality packaging products.
+The paper mill features an old corrugated containers (OCC) plant, a bio-digester and an automated dense roll storage distribution facility.
+It is capable of producing environment-friendly and high-quality packaging products.

 Voith was selected to supply the complete production line for the facility.
-The paper mill will be installed with a 300in (7.62m)-wide paper production line for the production of recycled testliner.
-It will also feature a VariFlex Performance winder, an effluent treatment plant, BlueLine stock preparation, wet end process (WEP), paper machine clothing and Papermaking 4.0 products.
+The paper mill is installed with a 300in (7.62m)-wide paper production line for the production of recycled testliner.
+It also features a VariFlex Performance winder, an effluent treatment plant, BlueLine stock preparation, wet end process (WEP), paper machine clothing, and Papermaking 4.0 products.

-The facility will also be equipped with a high-performance XcelLine paper machine, which is designed to operate at a speed of 3,940ft/min (1,200m/min).
+The facility is equipped with a high-performance XcelLine paper machine, which is designed to operate at a speed of 3,940ft/min (1,200m/min).
 The new PM4 production line has a wire width of 331in (8,400mm).
 The plant is dedicated to the production of testliner at basis weights between 88g/m² and 273g/m².

 Sustainable features of Green Bay’s new paper mill

-The facility is designed to release less greenhouse gas emissions compared to the existing plant.
+The facility is designed to release lesser greenhouse gas emissions compared to the old plant.

-The existing coal burners of the paper machine will be replaced with modern gas boilers.
-The new paper mill will also use recycled water instead of freshwater thereby eliminating the discharge of waste into natural waterways.
+The old coal burners of the paper machine were replaced with modern gas boilers.
+The new paper mill also uses recycled water instead of freshwater thereby eliminating the discharge of waste into natural waterways.

 Financing for Green Bay Packaging’s paper mill

-Wisconsin Economic Development Corporation (WEDC) plans to award $60m in state income tax credits to Green Bay towards the development of the project.
+Wisconsin Economic Development Corporation (WEDC) agreed to provide $60m in state income tax credits over 12 years to Green Bay towards the development of the project, in August 2018.

-The tax credits will be contingent upon the creation and retention of jobs by Green Bay and the total amount of investment made by the company through 2029.
+The tax credits are contingent upon the creation and retention of jobs by Green Bay and the total amount of investment made by the company through 2029.

 US-based engineering construction services provider, KSH Solutions, was subcontracted by Miron to provide detailed engineering, procurement, and field engineering services.

-Voith’s subsidiary MERI Environmental Solutions will also be involved in equipment installation at the paper mill site.
+Voith’s subsidiary MERI Environmental Solutions was also involved in equipment installation at the paper mill site.

 Green Bay Packaging’s paper mill benefits

-Construction of Green Bay’s new recycled paper mill is expected to strengthen the papermaking industry in Wisconsin.
-The project is expected to support more than 3,000 direct and indirect jobs in the region.
+The construction of Green Bay’s new recycled paper mill is expected to strengthen the papermaking industry in Wisconsin and generate several direct and indirect jobs in the region.

-The project is also expected to have an economic impact of $257m in the Green Bay region and generate $10m in tax revenue for the state during the construction phase.
+The project is also expected to have an economic impact of $257m in the Green Bay region.
+It generated $10m in tax revenue for the state during the construction phase.